Albany City National Bank (Albany, NY)

 Measures

-Other local banks offered liquidity support; Albany City Savings Institution placed $250,000 at disposal to meet demands.
+Directors and other banks proffered aid; Albany City Savings Institution placed $250,000 at disposal of the bank to meet demands.

 Newspaper Excerpt